South Australian Country Fire Service Promotions Unit

 Level 3 - Large Incidents characterised by the need for large quantities of resources.
 This generally requires establishing Divisions to provide effective management of the situation.
 These incidents will generally involve delegation of all functions.

-The information contained within this section were in part from an article writen by Leanne Adams, SACFS Incident Management Project Officer has been printed in the SACFS Volunteer Magazine, June 2008 covering all the aspects of AIIMS used at the Kangaroo Island fires, and from training material produced by the SACFS .
-The volunteer magazine issue may be found on the CFS Website using this link - Part 2 and Part 3 of the magazine.
+The information contained within this section were in part from an article writen by Leanne Adams, SACFS Incident Management Project Officer has been printed in the SACFS Volunteer Magazine, July 2008 covering all the aspects of AIIMS used at the Kangaroo Island fires, and from training material produced by the SACFS.
+This volunteer magazine issue may be found here: June 2008 Volunteer Magazine

 Information sourced from the CFS.
 Photos taken by the CFS Promotions Unit.